syncfusion-content/blazor-docs/blazor/pdfviewer/annotation/stamp-annotation.md

 ---
 layout: post
-title: Stamp annotations in Blazor PDF Viewer Component | Syncfusion&reg;
+title: Stamp annotations in Blazor PDF Viewer Component | Syncfusion
-description: Checkout and learn here all about stamp annotations in Syncfusion&reg; Blazor PDF Viewer component and more.
+description: Checkout and learn here all about stamp annotations in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug